This post may contain affiliate links, please see the privacy policy for details.

 Perfect for a crowd: You can double or triple the recipe if you have a lot of folks to feed.
 Whether you’re preparing a funeral sandwich, you want to try a new tailgate recipe, or you are catering a buffet, you will find this hot Italian sandwich recipe easy to prepare in bulk.

-Italian Grinder Sandwich Recipe Ingredients
+Italian Grinder Sandwich Ingredients

 How to Make Hot Italian Sliders